Get a Demo

 2. Population-based care In this method, the care team works together on a specific set of patients documented in a registry.
 Mental health experts give caseload-focused consulting, not simply ad hoc assistance.

-3. Measurement-based therapy Each patient's care plan includes personal objectives and clinical results that healthcare professionals regularly assess.
+3. Measurement-based therapy Each patient's care plan includes personal objectives and clinical results that health care professionals regularly assess.
 If patients don't progress as predicted, treatments are adjusted to help meet the clinical goals.

 4. Evidence-based care Patients work with therapies that data show is effective in addressing the target ailment.
 The collaborative care model for mental health is among the few integrated treatment models with considerable evidence of success.